Part 1. Confidentiality, privacy and police matters

 - aids, abets, counsels or procures another person to perform FGM on a resident of the jurisdiction outside the jurisdiction.

 Consular officers are not expected to become experts in FGM legislation.
-They should provide any information to the Director, Sanctions and Transnational Crime Section, who will refer the information to the Australian Federal Police and/or state authorities, in liaison with AGD where necessary.
+They should provide any information to the Director of the Sanctions and Transnational Crime Section, who will refer the information to the Australian Federal Police and/or state authorities, as appropriate, in liaison with AGD where necessary.

 Consular assistance should be provided immediately if the victim/potential victim is Australian.
 The post should ensure that the health and welfare of the victim/potential victim are handled appropriately and sensitively.
 Consular officers should refer to Chapter 4.23 Welfare- Female Genital Mutilation, as well as Chapter 11: Children’s Issues, and in particular Chapter 11.5: Managing Allegations of Child Abuse, for further guidance.

 When an officer at post becomes aware of allegations of criminal conduct involving an Australian Government employee, the officer must report the matter immediately to the Head of Mission/Head of Post who will, in turn, report the matter to the Conduct and Ethics Unit.
 This unit has a formal arrangement with the Australian Federal Police to refer allegations involving suspected illegal conduct.